-- the key determinants underpinning the fiscal forecast; - projections of the key fiscal aggregates, including: public sector current expenditure; public sector gross investment; public sector net investment; public sector current receipts; the current balance; public sector net borrowing; general government net borrowing; the central government net cash requirement; public sector net debt; general government gross debt; and any other aggregate or indicator as is required to judge progress or achievement against the government's mandate for fiscal policy or is required for the purposes of the government's European commitments, in particular the Stability and Growth Pact; - an analysis of the impact of the economic cycle on the key fiscal aggregates, including estimates of the cyclically-adjusted position; - an analysis of the risks surrounding the fiscal outlook; and - the OBR's assessment of whether the government's fiscal policy is consistent with a greater than 50% chance of achieving the fiscal mandate.
-Specifically: - alongside its Budget forecast, the OBR will make a formal judgement on whether the fiscal policy set at that Budget is consistent with a greater than 50% chance of achieving the fiscal mandate; and - alongside its update forecast, the OBR will make an updated judgement on whether policy announced to that date remains consistent with a greater than 50% chance of achieving the fiscal mandate.

-4.9 The OBR shall publish forecasts of the economy and public finances consistent with the forecast horizon set by the Chancellor of the Exchequer.
+- the key determinants underpinning the fiscal forecast; - projections of the key fiscal aggregates, including: public sector current expenditure; public sector gross investment; public sector net investment; public sector current receipts; the current balance; public sector net borrowing; general government net borrowing; the central government net cash requirement; public sector net debt; general government gross debt; and any other aggregate or indicator as is required to judge progress or achievement against the government's mandate for fiscal policy or is required for the purposes of the government's European commitments, in particular the Stability and Growth Pact; - an analysis of the impact of the economic cycle on the key fiscal aggregates, including estimates of the cyclically-adjusted position; - an analysis of the risks surrounding the fiscal outlook; - an assessment of whether a significant negative shock, as defined in paragraph 3.5, is occurring, is forecast to occur, or has occurred; and - the OBR's assessment of whether the government's fiscal policy is consistent with a greater than 50% chance of achieving the fiscal mandate.
+Specifically: - alongside its Budget forecast, the OBR will make a formal judgement on whether the fiscal policy set at that Budget is consistent with a greater than 50% chance of achieving the fiscal mandate; and - alongside its update forecast, the OBR will make an updated judgement on whether policy announced to that date remains consistent with a greater than 50% chance of achieving the fiscal mandate. - 4.9 The OBR shall publish forecasts of the economy and public finances consistent with the forecast horizon set by the Chancellor of the Exchequer.
 The forecast horizon must be of sufficient length to enable the OBR to assess the government's performance against the fiscal mandate and, in any event, will always be for a period of at least 5 financial years following the date of publication.
-For each of the forecasts, comparative figures of the key fiscal aggregates covering the previous 2 financial years are to be published.

-4.10 The OBR's published forecasts shall be based on all government decisions and all other circumstances that may have a material impact on the fiscal outlook.
+For each of the forecasts, comparative figures of the key fiscal aggregates covering the previous 2 financial years are to be published. - 4.10 The OBR's published forecasts shall be based on all government decisions and all other circumstances that may have a material impact on the fiscal outlook.
 In particular: